 Do Blinds Keep Heat In?

 - The answer is yes.
-Blinds are a cost-effective way to save your heating and cooling expenditures by helping to regulate your home’s temperature.
+Modern blinds are a cost-effective way to save your heating and cooling expenditures by helping to regulate your home’s temperature.
 Window treatments can be utilised to generate a cooling or insulating effect in your home’s rooms.

 - As a general rule, white blinds will reflect the most sunlight, but there are also a variety of alternative, carefully treated blinds that are designed to absorb the maximum amount of natural light.